Will Smith Player Props: Dodgers vs. Reds

 Will Smith At The Plate

-- Smith is batting .300 with seven doubles, eight home runs and 28 walks.
+- Smith is batting .305 with eight doubles, nine home runs and 28 walks.

-- Smith has picked up a hit in 28 of 42 games this year, with multiple hits 14 times.
+- Smith has reached base via a hit in 29 games this season (of 43 played), and had multiple hits in 15 of those games.

-- Looking at the 42 games he has played this year, he's hit a long ball in eight of them (19.0%), and in 4.3% of his trips to the plate.
+- He has hit a long ball in nine games this year (20.9%), homering in 4.8% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.